 The Institute of World Politics is located at 1521-1525 16th Street, NW, in central Washington, D.C.
 The campus is eight blocks north of the White House, and four blocks east of the Dupont Circle Metro station.
-Limited free parking is available in a lot near the Institute after 6:00 pm, and free on-street parking is available after 6:30 pm.
+Two-hour on-street parking is available around IWP until 8:30 pm (no limit after that time), with two parking garages nearby (see below for details).
 Restaurants and national tourist attractions are available within walking distance.
 To plan your route to IWP, please click here.

 The Marlatt Mansion

 The Institute's main building, at 1521 16th Street, NW, is the historic, three-story red brick Marlatt Mansion.
 Its first floor includes two lecture halls, a large foyer with a waiting area for guests, and the Office of Student Affairs.
 The second and third floors house most of the Institute's faculty and administrative staff.
 The lower or basement level includes the Financial Aid Office, another classroom, the student lounge, and additional staff and faculty offices.

 The Marlatt Mansion was built in 1908 by Dr. Charles Marlatt, an entomologist with the Department of Agriculture during the presidency of Theodore Roosevelt.
 Dr. Marlatt had a distinguished career as an insect illustrator, world traveler, author of numerous works on entomological subjects, and President of the Cosmos Club.
 He designed the decorative wood and plaster carvings of insects, birds, and animals found throughout the main floor of the mansion.